MatteoMel1985/Python-Project-For-Data-Engineering-IBM/Resolution Case Study.md

-python3.11 -m pip install bs4# Preliminaries: Installing libraries and downloading data
+# Preliminaries: Installing libraries and downloading data

 The preliminary requirements of the exam are the following: